Far-right politics in Serbia: Symbolism

 National symbols, such as the Serbian cross and Serbian eagle, had been adopted by far-right groups.
-In case of the cross, far-right groups often use two different variants; the first one is silver-colored while the other one is red-coloured.
+In the case of the cross, far-right groups often use two different variants; the first one is silver-coloured, while the other one is red-coloured.
 Other groups also use the Russian cross as their symbol, while Obraz and Serbian Action use the Christogram as a "Christian Orthodox-patriotic" symbol.
-The Serbian tricolor is widely used by far-right organisations.
+The Serbian tricolour is widely used by far-right organisations.
 Far-right groups also frequently use chants such as "Serbia to the Serbs" (Србија Србима).
 They also use pejorative terms for minority groups in Serbia.

 During the Yugoslav Wars, turbo-folk music was used to promote nationalist and revisionist viewpoints.
-Notably Serbia Strong, a song that lauded the actions of Serb military personnel such as war criminal Radovan Karadžić, and boasted about ethnic cleansing against Croats and Bosniaks, later became an internet meme where it was alternatively titled "Remove Kebab", and attracted further attention when it was played by Brenton Tarrant before instigating the Christchurch mosque shootings.
+Notably, Serbia Strong, a song that lauded the actions of Serb military personnel such as war criminal Radovan Karadžić, and boasted about ethnic cleansing against Croats and Bosniaks, later became an internet meme where it was alternatively titled "Remove Kebab", and attracted further attention when it was played by Brenton Tarrant before instigating the Christchurch mosque shootings.
 Beogradski Sindikat (BS), a hip-hop collective, promoted conservative and far-right views through music. Škabo, a prominent member of BS, used to associate himself with Dveri, while Aleksandar Protić headed the Third Serbia political party, which was formed out of Dveri.
-A clothing brand name Otadžbina depicts neo-Nazi imagery and is used by some football fans in Serbia.
+A clothing brand named Otadžbina depicts neo-Nazi imagery and is used by football fans in Serbia.